 Special alignment.
 Special notices must align to the text to which they refer.
 For example, if you have a note that adds some special detail to something in a bulleted list item, you must align that note to the text of the bulleted item.
 Of course, if the note follows a bulleted list but refers to the whole list, then you can use the regular left margin.

-Singlespaced text.
-All of the examples and discussion in this unit are based on doublespaced text.
-For singlespaced text, use your document-design "eye" to decide on spacing.
-Leave either one blank lines between running text and special noticesódepending on what looks best to you.
-(And of course both running text and the text of the special notices would be singlespaced.)
+Single spaced text.
+All of the examples and discussion in this unit are based on single spaced text.
+Leave either one blank line between running text and special notices—depending on what looks best to you.
+(And of course both running text and the text of the special notices would be single spaced.)

 Placement of special notices.
-The standard rule is to place special notices before the point at which they are relevant.
-For example, you warn readers to back up all data before you tell them to reformat their hard drive.
-However, in practice this applies to serious special notices where great harm to data, equipment, or people is likely to ensue.
+Place special notices just before or just after the point at which they are relevant.
+For example, you can warn readers to back up all data before you tell them to reformat their hard drive.
+However, in practice serious special notices are placed at the very beginning of a procedure where great harm to data, equipment, or people is likely to occur.